usegalaxy-eu/website/index-ecology.md

 We are passionate about training.
 So we are working in close collaboration with the [Galaxy Training Network (GTN)](https://galaxyproject.org/teach/gtn/){:target="_blank"} to develop training materials of data analyses based on Galaxy {% cite batut2017community %}.
 These materials hosted on the GTN GitHub repository are available online at [https://training.galaxyproject.org](https://training.galaxyproject.org){:target="_blank"}.

-We then developed [several tutorials](https://training.galaxyproject.org/training-material/topics/ecology/){:target="_blank"} and more will come:

-- Introduction to species phenology study and abundance index as trends computation
-- Introduction to Species Distribution Modeling (SDM) using Wallace R Shiny app

-# Workflows

-- Phenology study and abundance index as trends computation through regionalGAM

 ## References
 {% bibliography --cited --prefix index-metagenomics --group_by none %}